PLEASE READ: A&E Scheme 2017

 Jen was also part of the Bradford International Film Festival and Bradford Animation Festival teams.
 Her key expertise includes Programming, Audience Development, Audience Engagement and Education.

-Emma is Executive Director at the Towner Gallery, Eastbourne.
+Emma is the former Executive Director at the Towner Gallery, Eastbourne.
 In 1995, Emma took up the role of Deputy Director at The Photographers’ Gallery in London, a position she held for seven years.
 Emma moved to East Sussex in 2002 to take up the position of Deputy Director at the De La Warr Pavilion in Bexhill on Sea.
 She was responsible for the finances of the £9 million capital redevelopment project and, when the building reopened in 2005, was responsible for business strategy and development, financial management and fundraising.

 Emma then became Director at Photoworks, a photography organisation based in Brighton.
 In the two years of her Directorship, Emma oversaw the merger of Photoworks with the Brighton Photo Biennial and implemented a new business model and strategy.
 Emma joined Towner as Executive Director in March 2013.
 Emma led Towner through the transition to become an independent charitable trust, oversees the artistic programme at Towner and leads on the Art Fund Moving Image Fund, a new scheme enabling Towner to purchase significant moving image works for the permanent collection.
 Emma successfully secured £550,000 to build a cinema in the ground floor gallery, which will be completed by Spring 2017.